 With all its sunshine and sandy beaches, everyone knows Florida is the go-to place for retirees.
-That’s probably why it’s the state with the second highest number of people receiving Medicare benefits with over 4 million people enrolled in Medicare as of 2018.
+That’s probably why it’s the state with the second highest number of people receiving Medicare benefits with over over 4 million people enrolled in Medicare as of 2018.

 If you’re looking for more information about Medicare plans in Florida, you’ve come to the right place.
 Speak with a licensed agent today to learn more about your options in the Sunshine State.